geoserver/geoserver/doc/en/user/source/filter/syntax.rst

 Data filtering in GeoServer is based on the concepts found in the `OGC Filter Encoding Specification <http://www.opengeospatial.org/standards/filter>`_.

 GeoServer accepts filters encoded in two distinct languages: *Filter Encoding* and *Common Query Language*.
-Each of these has different variations, described in the following specifications:
+Each of these has variations, described in the following specifications:

 **Filter Encoding**